mludvik2/data-analytics-sql-project/Supporting_document.md

 2. When **GDP falls, wages slow down** or even decrease  (eg. 2009-2010)
 3. Food prices do not clearly follow GDP:

-* &nbsp;	sometimes they increase even when GDP falls (eg. 2012-2013)
+*  	sometimes they increase even when GDP falls (eg. 2012-2013)
-* &nbsp;	this means food prices depend more on other factors
+*  	this means food prices depend more on other factors

 Link to SQL: [Question 5](https://github.com/mludvik2/data-analytics-sql-project/blob/main/Question_5.sql)